Flag of Ukraine

 }

-You can also supply the video and audio file using other Assembly Steps of course and leave out the fields attribute.
+You can also supply the video and audio file using other Assembly Steps, and leave out the fields attribute.

-Warning: When merging audio and video files, it's recommended to set target a format & codecs via a preset or via ffmpeg.codec:v, ffmpeg.codec:a and ffmpeg.f.
-If not, merging will default to backwards compatible, but non-desirable legacy codecs.
+Warning: When merging audio and video files, it's recommended to set a target format & codecs via preset or via ffmpeg.codec:v, ffmpeg.codec:a, and ffmpeg.f.
+Otherwise, merging will default to backwards-compatible, but less desirable legacy codecs.

 Merging several images to generate a video